hbakhtiyor/node-frameworks-benchmark/README.md

 ![Selo Dollynho](/assets/selo_dollynho_x1.png?raw=true)

-HTTP benchmarks that outputs only `hello world` are very useful, specially for deciding what framework you should use and how your application will perform in real life.
+HTTP benchmarks that outputs only `hello world` are very useful, specially for deciding which framework you should use and how your application will perform in real life.
 Because of that this repository has been awarded with the `Selo Dollynho` stamp, given by the highest tech authority in Brazil: Dollynho itself.